pikesley/pikesley.github.io/projects/wtfismygenericthing.md

     bundle
     bundle exec rake

-You'll want a bit of customisation or it'll be a bit shit
+You'll want to do some customisation or it'll be a bit shit

 ### Data